Skip to main content

 2. Risperdal (risperidone)

 Risperdal is approved to treat schizophrenia.
 It is also approved to treat bipolar mania (alone or in combination with other medications) and irritability associated with autism.
 Risperdal is available as a lower-cost generic in multiple dosage forms, including an oral tablet, an orally disintegrating tablet, and an oral solution.
-It is given once daily or in a divided dose twice daily.
+It is typically given once daily or in a divided dose twice daily.

 Common side effects of Risperdal include movement disorders, sedation, dizziness, anxiety, vision disturbances, stomach problems (discomfort, nausea, vomiting, indigestion, diarrhea, constipation), dry mouth, and increased appetite and weight.
 Risperdal shares the same boxed warning as Rexulti regarding not using it in older adults with dementia-related psychosis.
+Because it’s not used for depression, Risperdal does not have the warning related to suicidal thoughts and behaviors.

 3. Vraylar (cariprazine)